zoton2/Twitch-Team-Hosting-Bot/README.md

 3. Create a settings file in the `persist` directory called `login-details.json` (see below for information).
 4. Run the program using `node index.js` in the directory.

+If you ever want to update the bot, just repeat the steps above, but check the `persist` files to see if they need to be changed/updated.

 ## Settings

-All of the settings to run the application are stored in the file called `login-details.json` in the `persist` folder.
+All of the settings to run the bot are stored in `*.json` files in the `persist` directory.

+#### login-details.json

+Most of the settings to run the bot are stored in a file called `login-details.json`.
 I have included a file called `login-details-example.json` to help show you how to write it.

 This is a JSON array with each entry being an object that contains information on the team and the connection.
 If you were only going to use this for one team, you would only need one object; you only need to add more if you are going to use this for multiple teams.

 **Information that can go in the object:**
 - `team` *(required)*: The name of the team that the bot will pick channels from to host by default.
+- `mainChannel` *(defaults to username)*: The channel the bot will respond to commands in.
 - `username` *(required)*: The name of the bot which will do the work in the Twitch chat(s).
 - `oauth` *(required)*: A chat OAUTH for the above username.
 - `manualChannelList` *(defaults to all team members)*: An array of channels the bot will attempt to host on.